-If you break into a locked vehicle with the intent to steal the car, property inside the car, or commit any other felony inside the vehicle, you have committed car burglary.
+If you break into a locked vehicle with the intent to steal the car, property inside the car, or commit any other felony inside the vehicle, you have committed vehicular burglary.
 It is important to recognize that car burglary charges are different than grand theft involving a vehicle or carjacking charges as the vehicle must have been locked when the crime occurred.
-This is a very serious crime, so if you have been accused of car burglary charges, please call a Vista criminal defense attorney as soon as possible.
+This is a very serious crime that requires the help of a top auto burglary attorney in San Diego.

 That means that if someone broke into a car and hid a kidnapping victim in the trunk, they could be charged with auto burglary even if they never took anything and never moved the car.
-Similarly, someone could be charged with the crime for breaking into a vehicle, opening the glove compartment to find something worth stealing and choosing to leave without taking anything -since they intended to steal something when they broke in.
-As you can see, these laws can be pretty complex, so if you have any questions, it is best to speak with a Vista defense attorney about your specific case.
+Similarly, someone could be charged with the crime for breaking into a vehicle, opening the glove compartment to find out if there was something worth stealing and choosing to leave without taking anything -since they intended to steal something when they broke in.
+As you can see, these laws can be pretty complex, so if you have any questions, it is best to speak with a San Diego auto burglary attorney about your specific case.

 Creative Commons Image by West Midlands Police